-- 190 First, we compared monthly sediment export and monthly rainfall to understand the seasonal dynamics of sediment transport in the Laval and Moulin catchments (Figs. 3 - 5).
-The analysis was performed for the period 2003 - 2020, during which sediment export was precisely recorded.
+First, we compared monthly sediment export and monthly rainfall to understand the seasonal dynamics of sediment transport in the Laval and Moulin catchments (Figs. 3-5).
+The analysis was performed for the period 2003-2020, during which sediment export was precisely recorded.
 In this time interval, rainfall amounts were summed for each month to obtain monthly rainfall.
 When gaps were present in the data (around 6% of the time), daily cumulative reconstitutions of these missing periods were possible thanks to the network of tipping-bucket rain gauges installed around the catchment.
-Monthly averaged rainfall - 195 intensity was also computed by averaging non-zero values of 5-minute constant time-step rainfall intensities.
+Monthly averaged rainfall intensity was also computed by averaging nonzero values of 5 min constant time step rainfall intensities.
 As established in previous studies (Mathys et al., 2003; Bechet et al., 2016), sediment export at the event scale is driven by rainfall intensity above a threshold.
-Therefore, we analysed the correlation between annual sediment export and annual rainfall, looking not only at total annual rainfall, but also at annual rainfall above several threshold values of intensity varying from 10 to 80 mm/h.
-For this correlation, we used the instantaneous intensities computed at the variable time steps of each tipping event.
-We selected - 200 this range of thresholds based on inferences from previous studies (Mathys, 2006) and then used the value providing the best correlation to predict annual sediment-export values.
-In order to overlap with the period where soil-temperature data were available, we used only data between 2005 and 2020 for the correlation between rainfall and annual sediment export.
-We define the sediment-export anomaly as the residual between measured sediment export in any year and the predicted value from this regression.
-With the aim of quantifying the impact of frost weathering on sediment production, and of identifying 205 the most relevant frost-weathering process, our objective is to identify a controlling factor to explain this sediment-export - anomaly.
+Therefore, we analyzed the correlation between